-Priority Pass Standard Plus costs 249 USD and DragonPass Prefential costs 219 USD.
+Priority Pass Standard Plus costs 299 USD and DragonPass Preferential costs 219 USD.
 Priority Pass gives 10 free entries and DragonPass 8.
-One entry price will then be 24,9 USD and 27,40 USD for Priority Pass Standard Plus and DragonPass Preferential respectively.
+One entry price will then be 29 USD and 24.9 USD for Priority Pass Standard Plus and DragonPass Preferential respectively.

-Obviously, in this second level, DragonPass is a little more expensive.
-Despite of that, DragonPass has one great advantage in Preferential Level over Priority Pass' Standard Plus.
+DragonPass has one great advantage in Preferential Level over Priority Pass' Standard Plus.
 The 8 free lounges entries can also be used by the guest as long as the membership owner is present during the lounge visit.
 That makes DragonPass Preferential a better choice for couples travelling together a few times in a year.
 It is also cheaper than Priority Pass.

 However, this comparison is not the full truth.
-For example, we live in Euro zone and Priority Pass has the same numerical values for Euro prices as they have for dollar prices.
+For example, we live in Euro zone and Priority Pass has a little higher prices for Euro zone customers.
 That means: European Priority Pass consumers are paying more than what American Priority Pass members have to pay.
 In contrast, DragonPass offers the same dollar prices also for Europeans, so basically DragonPass is a cheaper option for us in the Euro zone.

 The Extra Services of DragonPass

 1) Discounts at Airport Restaurants

 DragonPass offers up to 25 percent discounts in airport restaurants.
 For example, in Finnoy Travel's home airport at Helsinki, there are 8 restaurants listed in DragonPass web page that offer discounts.
 Unfortunately the exact discount percents are not specified on the DragonPass' website.